Who Was Yul Brynner?

-Born in Russia in 1920, actor Yul Brynner began playing his most famous role, King Mongkut of Siam in The King and I, on Broadway in 1951.
+Actor Yul Brynner began playing his most famous role, King Mongkut of Siam in The King and I, on Broadway in 1951.
 After more than three years and 1,246 performances, he starred in the film version in 1956, winning an Academy Award for best actor.
 Brynner then returned to the stage for 3,379 more theatrical performances.
 He also starred in such classic films as The Ten Commandments and The Magnificent Seven.
-He died in New York City in 1985.

 Early Life and Career

 Yul Brynner was born Yuliy Borisovich Bryner on July 11, 1920, in Vladivostok, Russia, to father Boris Bryner, a Swiss-Mongolian engineer, and mother Marousia Blagavidova.
 While Brynner is best known for his acting career, and, more specifically, for his baldpate, rich voice and compelling screen presence, he was also a musician in his early years.
 After his father abandoned the family, Brynner's mother took him and his sister to China, then to Paris, where he played guitar and sang gypsy songs in Parisian nightclubs.

 After a brief career as a trapeze artist in France, Brynner moved to the United States in 1941 and began acting with a touring company.
 He made his Broadway debut in Lute Sang in 1946.

 'The King and I'

 In 1949, Brynner made his film debut in Port of New York, co-starring with Scott Brady and Richard Rober.
 Not long after, he landed his most famous role, playing King Mongkut of Siam in Oscar and Hammerstein's production of The King and I in 1951.
 Actress Mary Martin had recommended Brynner for the role in the Broadway musical, and the actor garnered wide critical and commercial acclaim for his performance.